uscalurn/AR-Storybook-The-Odyssey-11-Image-based-Augmented-Reality-System/README.md

 The Odyssey 11 is an Augmented Reality system that combines Computer Vision and real-time rendering to create an interactive storytelling experience.

-The system uses Vuforia’s image recognition pipeline to detect predefined visual markers and trigger corresponding 3D scenes in Unity.
-This allows static images to function as real-time visual anchors for a structured narrative system.
+The system uses Vuforia’s image target detection and tracking pipeline to detect predefined visual markers and trigger corresponding 3D scenes in Unity.
+This allows static images to function as visual anchors for placing AR content in 3D space.

 The project is deployed as both a Windows application and an Android APK.